Kid-friendly Cauliflower Mac 'n Cheese Recipe - Sticky Fingers Cooking

 Hi!
 I’m Cauliflower!

 “I'm a vegetable with a head full of flowers—actually, flower buds.
 I'm a cauliflower, and my florets (also called curds) are a tight bunch!
-They are often white, but you might also see cauliflowers with green, orange, and purple heads.
+They are often white, but you might see cauliflowers with green, orange, and purple heads.
 We also have a variety called Romanesco broccoli (they like to be different), which is green with spiral, spiky-looking florets!
 Cauliflower is a great gluten-free substitute for a pizza crust, and you can make a yummy, low-carbohydrate version of mashed potatoes with me, too!"

 History